-Maybe you’ve failed an exam or two, you’re struggling to make ends meet, or the coursework is just pilling up and you don’t know how to catch up.
+Maybe you've failed an exam, you're struggling to make ends meet and are experiencing personal difficulties, or the coursework is just pilling up and you don’t know how to catch up.

 These things are completely normal and no reason for you to give up on your university experience.

 There are a number of services and University staff available to you if you are finding things tough – these include your Personal Development Tutor (PDT) and lecturers on your course.
 They care about you and your education.
 If you’ve not been in touch with them, this will be a good place to start.

 If you would like help to coordinate what you need to remain at university or would like support in addition to your PDT, please get in touch with our Keep on Track team.